 We are subject to the risk of possibly being required to register as an investment company.
-On August 18, 2015, we completed the sale of our Arkansas River water properties and water rights, which currently represents 51% of our total assets, are currently invested in money market accounts, which are not regarded as "investment Company Act".
-Although our board of directors believes that we are not engaged primarily in the business of investing, reinvesting, or trading in securities, and we do not hold ourselves out as being primarily engaged in those activities, we could fall within the scope of Section 3(a)(1)(C) of the Investment Company Act of 1940, as amended (the "investment securities (as defined in the Investment Company Act of 1940, as are invested in investment securities (as defined in the Investment Company Act if the net proceeds from the sale of the Arkansas River water properties and water rights and other cash aquivalents are invested in investment securities (as defined in the Investment Company Act an avoid being regulated as an investment company that falls within the scope of Section 3(a)(1)(C) of the Investment Company Act if the net proceeds from the sale of the Arkansas River water and certain cash equivalents).
-A company that falls within the scope of Section 3(a)(1)(C) of the Investment Company Act an avoid being regulated as an investment company if it can rely on certain of the exclusions from being deemed to be an "investment Company Act.
-Can avoid being regulated as an investment company is deemed not to be an investment company Act, which provides that a company is deemed not to be an investment company Act.
-Which provides that a company is deemed not to be an investment company Act.
-Which were very to be deemed to be an investment company, such as the disposition of our investment securities in order for us not to be deemed to be an investment company Act.
-There can be no assurance that we would be able to complet such assets that are not investment securities in order for us not t
+On August 18, 2015, we completed the sale of our Arkansas River water properties and water rights, which currently represents 51% of our total assets, are currently invested in money market accounts, which are not regarded as "investment company Act").
+Although our board of directors believes that we are not engaged primarily in the business of investing, reinvesting, or trading in securities, and we do not hold ourselves out as being primarily engaged in those activities, we could fall within the scope of Section 3(a)(1)(C) of the Investment Company Act if the net proceeds from the sale of the Arkansas River water properties and water rights and other cash and cash equivalents are invested in investment securities (as defined in the Investment Company Act) and such investment securities represent more than 40% of our total assets (exclusive of eash and certain cash equivalents).
+A company that falls within the scope of Section 3(a)(1)(C) of the Investment Company Act) and such investment securities represent more than 40% of our total assets (exclusive of eash to be an "investment company" under the Investment Company Act.
+One such exclusions from being deemed to be an "investment company" under the Investment Company Act.
+One such exclusion is Rule 3a-2 under the Investment Company Act, which provides that a company is deemed not to be an investment company during a period of time not to exceed one year provided that the company has a bona fide intent to be engaged primarily, as soon as is reasonably possible (in any event by the termination of such period of time), in a business other than that of an investment company, it is not to prevent by the termination of our investment securities (unding through liquidation, or the acquisition of sufficient assets that are not investment securities to be deemed to be an investment Company Act.
+There can be no assurance that we would be able to complete such actions by the appl

 Our stock price has been volatile in the past and may decline in the future.
 Our common stock has experienced significant price and volume fluctuations in the past and may experience significant fluctuations in the future depending upon a number of factors, some of which are beyond our control.
 Factors that could affect our stock price and trading volume include, among others, the perceived prospects of our business; differences between anticipated and actual operating results; changes in analysts' recommendations or projections; the commencement and/or results of litigation and other legal proceedings; and future sales of our common stock by us or by significant shareholders, officers and directors.
-In addition, stock markets in general have experienced extreme price and volume volatility from time to time, which may adversely affect the market price of our common stock for easons unrelated to our performance.
+In addition, stock markets in general have experienced extreme price and volume volatility from time to time, which may adversely affect the market price of our common stock for reasons unrelated to our performance.